-British-based Clearwater Dynamics provides systems, solutions and services to enhance maritime domain awareness and enables seamless integration of commercial vessel information with shore-based corporate applications.
-Clearwater Dynamics’ technologies are utilised by fleet operators and maritime service providers worldwide to improve operating efficiencies, streamline reporting requirements, automate back-office functionality and enhance vessel security.
+British-based Clearwater Dynamics provides systems, solutions, and services to enhance maritime domain awareness and enables seamless integration of commercial vessel information with shore-based corporate applications.
+Clearwater Dynamics’ technologies are utilized by fleet operators and maritime service providers worldwide to improve operating efficiencies, streamline reporting requirements, automate back-office functionality and enhance vessel security.
 Clearwater Dynamics maintains a 24/7 overwatch on all its customers’ vessels and can provide immediate crisis management support from its Operations Centres in the UK and Malaysia.

-Before joining the private sector Chris McGrath spent over 11 years within the Military and Intelligence community, covering Counter Intelligence, Counter Terrorism and Counter Narcotics operations.
+Before joining the private sector Chris McGrath spent over 11 years within the Military and Intelligence community, covering Counter Intelligence, Counter Terrorism and Counter Narcotics Operations.
 During this period Chris successfully led and coordinated the tasking and collection by GCHQ assets in support of forwarded “manhunting” operations in Pakistan, Afghanistan and Columbia.
-In 2009, Chris joined the private sector and oversaw the design and implementation of a successful quasi government covert Counter Hostile Reconnaissance (CHR) programme; including technical counter espionage activity; for the Olympic games.
-Following 2012, Chris has been engaged internationally as a senior advisor to the private and government sector on intelligence and cyber related programmes.
+In 2009, Chris joined the private sector and oversaw the design and implementation of a successful quasi-government covert Counter Hostile Reconnaissance (CHR) programme; including technical counter-espionage activity; for the Olympic games.
+Following 2012, Chris has been engaged internationally as a senior advisor to the private and government sector on intelligence and cyber-related programmes.

 Chris has been at the forefront of the UK’s success in active defence cyber operations.
 Starting his government career at the age of 17, Chris spent over 15 years in the UK’s lead cyber intelligence agency, becoming the operational technical lead.
 Throughout his time in government, Chris developed a unique understanding of cyber threats and requisite tactics, techniques and procedures.
 Working to develop bespoke software solutions, Chris supported an agency strategy to increase cyber capability through a ‘downskilling’ approach.
 This saw a significant lift in the agency’s ability to meet an every-growing intelligence demand.